spuckhafte/botto/README.md

 Add **Naruto Botto**: [Add to server](https://bit.ly/3ddc8Nk)<br>
 **Official Server**:  [Join](https://discord.gg/RPz3zbH5vw)

+### It violates TOS of "Naruto Botto", make sure to keep it private!

 ## Note
 Answers are either **Organic** (from google search or database) or **Random** (when the bot can't find an anwser).<br>
 **Organic Answers** can also be wrong, they can be corrected, just contact: `spuckhafte#7109`.